bhauman/lein-figwheel/sidecar/README.md

                [:figwheel-server])))))
 ```

-The format of the "autobuild-example" key is used by the various
+The format of the "autobuild-example" key is used by the system
-system control functions that start and stop cljs-autobuilds and
+control functions that start and stop cljs-autobuilds.
+If you aren't
-facilitates these special control functions in the repl.
+going to be using the control functions, use whichever key you like.
+Otherwise use a string key that has the form `(str "autobuild-" <your
+build id>)`

-Now you can start this system.
+Now you can start this system:

 ```
 => (swap! system component/start)